Azure/iot-hub-device-update/docs/setting-up-the-agent.md

 1. Install the Device Update package update agent.

-    - For latest agent versions from packages.miscrosoft.com: Update package lists on your device and install the Device Update agent package and its dependencies using:

-        ```shell
-        sudo apt-get update
-        ```

-        ```shell
-        sudo apt-get install deviceupdate-agent deliveryoptimization-plugin-apt
-        ```

     - For any early access agent version from [Artifacts](https://github.com/Azure/iot-hub-device-update/releases) : Download the deviceupdate-agent_0.9.0 and deliveryoptimization-agent deb files to the machine you want to install the Device Update and Delivery Optimization agent on, then:

         ```shell